 Unfortunately, I suspect the ripple effects from the pandemic will be seen for years to come.
 In this article, I will provide you some helpful strategies and coping skills for getting through tough times.
 Below, I’ve got 10 helpful coping skills that you can use to deal with difficult times.

 Social connection and social support are foundations to our emotional well-being.
 It is very important to connect with others.
 Here are some ways you can connect with others: phone calls, text messages, zoom meetings, FaceTime, or even meeting outside or somewhere safe.
 It’s not unusual for two good friends to be waiting for the other to call the other.
 Just pick up the phone and call them!
 You can avoid FOMO (fear of missing out) by doing so.

 Use positive self-talk and tell yourself that you will get through this.
+It’s a solid coping skills discussed in therapy.
 It’s temporary and this too shall pass.
 Stay optimistic and focus on what is going well instead of what is not going well.
 It’s going to be ok.
 Remind yourself just that.
 In therapy, cognitive behavioral therapy can be used to combat negative self-talk.